Master in Special Education, Applied Behavior Analysis (ABA) Track

 • Autism Consulting Teachers

 This program does NOT lead to initial teacher licensure to teach in Hawaii public schools.
-If interested in becoming a licensed special education teacher, please refer to the Post Baccalaureate Certificate in Special Education.
+If interested in becoming a licensed special education teacher, please refer to the Post Baccalaureate Certificate in Special Education or BEd in Special Education.

 Admission Requirements